juanhu96/Demo/README.md

 ### Background
-The ETO framework helps decision-makers understand how travel costs impact service utilization rates at each facility and identifies the optimal locations to maximize expected demand.
+The SETO framework helps decision-makers understand how travel costs impact service utilization rates at each facility and identifies the optimal locations to maximize expected demand.
 For more details, please refer to the paper.

 #### Reference